amitjoy/aspecio/README.md

 ```

 Aspecio finds Aspects by:

 * Looking for OSGi Services ; in the example above, provided using the `@Component` Declarative Service annotation)
-* That provide the OSGi service String property `AspecioConstants.SERVICE_ASPECT` (`"service.aspect"`) ; in the example above, declared using the `@Aspect` annotation using the [BND Declarative Services Annotation Property Plugin](https://github.com/lambdacube/bnd-dsap-plugin).
+* That provides the OSGi service String property `AspecioConstants.SERVICE_ASPECT` (`"service.aspect"`) declared using the `@Aspect` annotation.
 * That implement the interface `io.primeval.reflect.proxy.Interceptor` (it need not be provided as the service's `"objectClass"`).
 * If several services provide an aspect, Aspecio will pick the one with the highest-service ranking ; in case of equal service rankings, Aspecio will pick the one with the lowest service id.
 Aspecio supports OSGi's service dynamics and will happily replace or update Aspects live.
 Aspecio is always 'greedy': if a "better" interceptor is registered for a given aspect, all the services using it will have it updated immediately.

-In the example above, our component `CountingAspectImpl` provides the aspect named `"io.primeval.aspecio.examples.aspect.counting.CountingAspect"` (a Java String).
+In the example above, our component `CountingAspectImpl` provides the aspect named `"CountingAspect"` (a Java String).
 You can name your aspects with any String, but it is practical to use Java classes to piggyback on the namespaces.

 For documentation on Interceptors, see [Primeval Reflect](http://github.com/primeval-io/primeval-reflect).

 ## Aspect Weaving with Aspecio